junxit/us-congress-bills-117/bill.md

 - **(a)** *Department of labor website* Section 212(n) of the Immigration and Nationality Act (8 U.S.C.
 1182(n)) is amended by adding at the end the following:
   > - **(6)** For purposes of complying with paragraph (1)(C):
-  >   - **(A)** Not later than 180 days after the date of the enactment of the Equal Access to Green cards for Legal Employment Act of 2021, the Secretary of Labor shall establish a searchable internet website for posting positions in accordance with paragraph (1)(C) that is available to the public without charge, except that the Secretary may delay the launch of such website for a single period identified by the Secretary by notice in the Federal Register that shall not exceed 30 days.
+  >   - **(A)** Not later than 180 days after the date of the enactment of the Equal Access to Green cards for Legal Employment Act of 2022, the Secretary of Labor shall establish a searchable internet website for posting positions in accordance with paragraph (1)(C) that is available to the public without charge, except that the Secretary may delay the launch of such website for a single period identified by the Secretary by notice in the Federal Register that shall not exceed 30 days.
   >   - **(B)** The Secretary may work with private companies or nonprofit organizations to develop and operate the internet website described in subparagraph (A).
   >   - **(C)** The Secretary shall promulgate rules, after notice and a period for comment, to carry out this paragraph.

 - **(b)** *Publication requirement* The Secretary of Labor shall submit to Congress, and publish in the Federal Register and in other appropriate media, a notice of the date on which the internet website required under section 212(n)(6) of the Immigration and Nationality Act, as established by subsection (a), will be operational.
-- **(c)** *Application* The amendment made by subsection (a) shall apply to any application filed on or after the date that is 90 days after the date described in subsection (b).
+- **(c)** *Application* The amendment made by subsection (a) shall apply beginning on the date that is 90 days after the date described in subsection (b).
 - **(d)** *Internet posting requirement* Section 212(n)(1)(C) of the Immigration and Nationality Act (8 U.S.C.
 1182(n)(1)(C)) is amended—
   - **(1)** by redesignating clause (ii) as subclause (II);
   - **(2)** by striking “(i) has provided” and inserting the following: